merenlab/anvio.org/help/main/programs/anvi-gen-genomes-storage/index.md

 This program **generates a <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>, which stores information about your genomes, primarily for use in pangenomic analysis.**

-Genomes storage databases are to Anvi'o's pangenomic workflow what a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> is to a metagenomic workflow: it stores vital information and is passed to most programs you'll want to run.
+Genomes storage databases are to anvi'o's pangenomic workflow what a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> is to a metagenomic workflow: they store vital information and are passed to most programs you'll want to run.

-Once you've generated a <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>, you can run <span class="artifact-p">[anvi-pan-genome](/help/main/programs/anvi-pan-genome)</span>, which creates a <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span> and runs various pangenomic analyses (including calculating the similarities between your sequences, identifying gene clusters, and organizing your gene clusters and genomes).
-After that, you can display your pangenome with <span class="artifact-p">[anvi-display-pan](/help/main/programs/anvi-display-pan)</span> For more information, check out [the pangenomic workflow](http://merenlab.org/2016/11/08/pangenomics-v2/#generating-an-anvio-genomes-storage).
+Once you've generated a <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>, you can run <span class="artifact-p">[anvi-pan-genome](/help/main/programs/anvi-pan-genome)</span>, which creates a <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span> and runs various pangenomic analyses (including calculating similarities between your sequences, identifying gene clusters, and organizing your gene clusters and genomes).
+After that, you can display your pangenome with <span class="artifact-p">[anvi-display-pan](/help/main/programs/anvi-display-pan)</span>.
+For more information, check out [the pangenomic workflow](http://merenlab.org/2016/11/08/pangenomics-v2/#generating-an-anvio-genomes-storage).

 ### Inputs: internal and external genomes

 You can initialize your genomes storage database with <span class="artifact-n">[internal-genomes](/help/main/artifacts/internal-genomes)</span>, <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span>, or both.

-<span class="artifact-n">[internal-genomes](/help/main/artifacts/internal-genomes)</span> describe genomes that are described by a <span class="artifact-n">[bin](/help/main/artifacts/bin)</span> within a <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> that is already within an Anvi'o <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>.
-For example, if you had gone through [the metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) and had several MAGs that you wanted to run pangenomic analyses on.
+<span class="artifact-n">[internal-genomes](/help/main/artifacts/internal-genomes)</span> describe genomes that are represented by a <span class="artifact-n">[bin](/help/main/artifacts/bin)</span> within a <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> that already exists within an anvi'o <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>.
+For example, if you had gone through [the metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) and had several metagenome-assembled genomes (MAGs) that you wanted to run pangenomic analyses on.

 <div class="codeblock" markdown="1">
 anvi&#45;gen&#45;genomes&#45;storage &#45;i <span class="artifact&#45;n">[internal&#45;genomes](/help/main/artifacts/internal&#45;genomes)</span> \